 A small washable faecal pad or a disposable gauze dressing can be used for light bowel leakage.

-There is very limited research evidence about how well faecal pads work.
 Most people use pads designed for bladder leakage, especially if they have both bladder and bowel leakage.

 A disposable gauze dressing placed between the buttocks has been found to be acceptable for light bowel leakage where the stool usually remains between the buttocks and doesn’t soil underwear 1